Plantar Fibromatosis

 Your doctor may be able to diagnose plantar fibromatosis through clinical examination.

-If there is any doubt, an MRI scan (Magnetic Resonance Imaging) is usually the imaging of choice as there are other conditions than cause a bump under the foot or present in a similar fashion, such as plantar fasciitis.
+If there is any doubt, an MRI scan (Magnetic Resonance Imaging) is usually the imaging of choice as there are other conditions than cause a bump under the foot or present in a similar fashion, such as plantar fasciitis or bone spurs.

 MRI tends to be more accurate than x-ray or ultrasound at diagnosing plantar fibromatosis, showing the full extent of the condition.